saraalkhoneen/Data-mining-6/Customer credits notebook.md

 var_duration <- var(dataset$duration)
 ```

-we got a closer look at our data.
+Te got a closer look at our data.
-1- the length
+1- The length
-2- class type
+2- Class type
-3- central tendancy (mode, mean and median) of each attribute with the Q1 and Q3
+3- Central tendancy (mode, mean and median) of each attribute with the Q1 and Q3
-4- variance
+4- Variance

 ## Missing Values and Null Values

 ```{r}
 is.na(dataset)
 ```
-the output is false for all atrributes , this indicates that the corresponding element in our dataset is not missing and contains a valid value.
+The output is false for all atrributes , this indicates that the corresponding element in our dataset is not missing and contains a valid value.

 ```{r}
 sum(is.na(dataset))
 ```
-we used this function to reassure we dont have missing values or Nulls in the the entire dataset the output is 0.
+We used this function to reassure we dont have missing values or Nulls in the the entire dataset the output is 0.

 ## Outliers